×

 Causes of Loose Motions

-Going to the bathroom four to five times a day is not unusual when experiencing loose motions, and the condition may not go away after a few days.
+Going to the bathroom four to five times a day is not unusual when experiencing loose motions, and the condition may go away after a few days.
 On the other hand, loose movements lasting more than a week might be concerning and need prompt medical treatment.
 Loose motions might start for a variety of reasons.
 Common causes of loose movements include:

 • Bacteria that are present in tainted water and food, such as salmonella, E. Coli, and campylobacter, can provoke loose motions.